KazimirAlvis/360-Global-Blocks/README.md

 ## Changelog

+### 1.3.21

+- Flattened the Two Column Slider layout on phones with tighter padding, softer shadows, and responsive typography so cards feel more like lightweight callouts
+- Automatically hides the slide image below tablet breakpoints to prioritize copy and shrink the overall mobile height without editor tweaks
+- Mirrored the responsive rules inside the block editor so authors see the same single-column experience while adjusting content

 ### 1.3.20

 - Prevent duplicate fallback clinics in the Popular Practices block by sampling unique posts and only rendering the slots you have content for